ghoulmann/cs-curriculum/year_3.rst

 * normalize data structures;
 * analyze and verbally represent the relationship between complex real life and the algorithm, logic and visualisations associated with programming.
 * identify the elements of the greedy algorithms
+* Work creatively on individual and collaborative projects in a range of digital systems
+* create, reuse, revise and repurpose digital information and content with attention to design, intellectual property, and audience.
+* Explain how instructions are executed within a computer system
+* explain how data of many types can be represented and manipulated in the form of binary digits
+* reflect on the personal, social, economic, and ethical impacts of technology and technological change, and the implications for rights, responsibilities, and freedoms